Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Introduction

 \section{Introduction}

-Reachability theory is widely applied to address collision avoidance and safety in the planning and control of multi-agent systems \cite{althoff2014online,malone2017hybrid,wang2020infusing}.
-The reachability analysis involves identifying the set that contains all the states an agent can reach given the initial conditions and the allowable control inputs, as a function of time.
-In instances where one agent \emph{follows} another agent using a feedback strategy, our problem of interest is to identify the follower's reachable set, which is referred to as the \emph{dependent reachable set} (DRS) in this paper.
-The idea of a DRS was introduced by Comandur et al. to analyze \emph{deception relevance} in games with asymmetric information \cite{comandur2024desensitization}.
-The problem becomes relevant when the leader (the agent being followed) is a faulty robot \cite{park2017fault}, or when the leader itself is the opponent in strategic engagements \cite{ho2022game}.

-The reachability problem, a dual of the controllability problem, was extensively studied for linear systems \cite{gayek1991survey}.
-Computing reachable sets for nonlinear continuous-time systems is more complex, as an analytical expression for the set is not always guaranteed \cite{althoff2021set}.
-Consequently, several approaches including those based on optimal control theory \cite{mitchell2005time, chen2018hamilton}, barrier functions \cite{kong2018reachable}, and trajectory sensitivity analysis \cite{ramdani2008reachability, chuchu2016locally}, were developed to estimate reachable sets.
-More recently, there has been an increased focus on reachability analysis for multi-agent systems \cite{thapliyal2024algorithm, wang2021formal}, and neural network controllers \cite{gates2023scalable, everett2021reach}.
+Reachability analysis is a key formal verification tool for autonomous and cyber-physical systems \cite{althoff2014online, FAURE2022272, herbert2017fastrack}.
+It provides provable safety guarantees and enables fault-tolerant control under uncertainties~\cite{chen2022reach, jeremy2011app}.
+Forward reachability analysis computes the \emph{forward reachable set}, which contains all states a system (or agent) can reach over time, given the initial state and the set of allowable control inputs.
+In contrast, backward reachability analysis identifies the \emph{backward reachable set}, the set of states from which a given target state can be reached at a specified time.
+In general, it is challenging to analytically compute the forward or backward reachable sets for nonlinear systems, even for most constrained linear systems \cite{althoff2021set}.
+Consequently, several approaches, including those based on optimal control theory \cite{mitchell2005time, chen2018hamilton, sun2017pursuit}, barrier functions \cite{kong2018reachable}, zonotopes \cite{Li11062023, Zhang12032021}, and trajectory sensitivity analysis \cite{ramdani2008reachability, chuchu2016locally}, were developed to numerically estimate reachable sets for linear and nonlinear systems.
+In recent years, there has been an increased focus on reachability analysis for multi-agent systems \cite{thapliyal2024algorithm, wang2021formal} and neural network controllers \cite{gates2023scalable, everett2021reach}.

-The constant bearing pursuit strategy is also known as ``parallel navigation" in the robotics literature \cite{strydom2015biologically}, and is popular among missile guidance problems \cite{Shneydor}, and differential games \cite{isaacs1999differential}.
-The guidance strategy was applied to mobile robots to reach a moving target \cite{belkhouche2007parallel, rafie2010time}.